-My explorations within geologic phenomenon, language, mass, volume and diversity of form develop awareness to connections with base materials and environments.
-My investigations encompassing vessels built upon dynamic forms, diversely bodied clay and turbulent, colorful wood fired surfaces assert a continued geologic impact on our understanding of the conditions of contemporary life.
+My explorations within geologic phenomenon, language, mass and volume sustains connections with base materials and environments.
+Vessels built upon dynamic forms, diversely bodied clay and turbulent colorful wood-fired surfaces assert a continued geologic impact on our understanding of the conditions of contemporary life.

-Viewing the ceramic vessel as a crucial synergy between the material world and our cultural existence drives my investigations.
-Smooth volumes, stressed surfaces, thick slashes, jagged edges, ripped and torn segments of a vessel act as abstracted conduits to potent Earth features and physicality while not obliterating inherent containment and presentation properties.
-Compressing rugged forms with obvious volumes in this way evoke reactive spatial relationships.
-Ranges of dark color built in the volatile atmosphere of a wood kiln extend connections to material diversity reflected in the world.
-Dynamic additive and subtractive layering of information through forming and firing, akin to deposition and erosion, point toward constantly shifting our immediate relationship to massive geologic systems.
+Creating ceramic vessels that share aspects of the geologic world and domestic space fascinates me.
+Smooth volumes, stressed surfaces, thick slashes, jagged edges and ripped segments of a vessel act as abstracted conduits to potent Earth features and physicality while not obliterating vessel space.
+Compressing rugged forms with volume in this way evokes reactive spatial relationships.
+Ranges of color and texture built in the volatile atmosphere of a wood kiln extend connections to material diversity reflected in the world.
+Dynamic additive and subtractive layers of information, developed through forming and firing, reveals constantly shifting perspectives to massive geologic systems.

 I make pottery that places massive tectonics within domestic, lived space.
 By exploring tensions between chaos and calm, I strive to uncover new ideas about uncontrollable dynamic forces and contained expanses.